Y0Coss/docs-fork/pages/web_cloud/domains/dns_ips_update/guide.en-gb.md

 ## Requirements

-- You must have access to manage the domain name concerned from your [OVHcloud Control Panel](/links/manager).
+- Access to your [OVHcloud Control Panel](/links/manager) to manage the domain name concerned.

 ## Instructions